Wellingborough and Rushden

 Wellingborough and Rushden is a constituency in Northamptonshire represented in the House of Commons of the UK Parliament.
 The seat is currently held by Labour MP Gen Kitchen, after the recall of MP Peter Bone in December 2023 which resulted in a by-election in February 2024.

-Prior to the 2023 Periodic Review of Westminster constituencies, the constituency was known as Wellingborough up until the 2024 general election.
+Although the constituency had always, since its creation in 1918, contained the town of Rushden, it was formally known as Wellingborough up until the 2024 general election.
+Further to the 2023 review of Westminster constituencies, the Boundary Commission for England recommended that it be officially renamed Wellingborough and Rushden.

 History

 This seat was created under the Representation of the People Act 1918.